vdegenne/whale-vnc/readme.md

 # whale-vnc

 This is a docker image of a debian stretch slim running Whale Browser in a VNC server that you can use to use Whale Browser in a system that doesn't handle .deb packages such as Fedora.

-!
-THIS DOCKER IMAGE IS EXPERIMENTAL, USE AT YOUR OWN RISK !
+<b style="color:red">!
+THIS DOCKER IMAGE IS EXPERIMENTAL, USE AT YOUR OWN RISK !</b>

 ## Installation